 Uninsured drivers in Connecticut

-A recent report from the Insurance Research Council estimated that 10 percent of Connecticut drivers were uninsured.
-The national average was 13.8 percent.
+An Insurance Research Council report estimated that 8 percent of Connecticut drivers were uninsured in 2012.
+That was well below the national average of 12.6 percent.

 No proof of insurance